igoramadas/expresser/docs/settings.md

 The `settings.reset()` method will create a new instance and reset all settings to their default initial state.
 Custom values set programmatically will be cleared out.

+---

+*For detailed info on specific features, check the annotated source on /docs folder.*